Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 The filing fee is $125 for both methods.

-If you want to hire a company to form your LLC instead of filing it yourself, check out Best LLC Services in North Carolina.
+Or, if you want to hire a company to form your LLC for you, check out Best LLC Services in North Carolina.

 Note: Filing times may take longer due to government delays.
 For the most up-to-date LLC processing times, check how long does it take to get an LLC in North Carolina.